SyncholisticMG/gh/chapter5/workspace.md

 like companions in a shared natural living space.
 This living energy can clear the stagnant one in the house just like what animals do.
-You’ve all seen dogs barking at seemingly nothing, they are clearing out stagnant energy.
+You’ve all seen dogs barking at seemingly nothing, they're clearing out stagnant energy.
 You can invest into a decent size closet that has shelving in it.
 Every shelf can have a different life force experiment going on.
 The more dense in light we become the  more light we attract towards us.